Do Ya Do Ya (Wanna Please Me)

 "Do Ya Do Ya (Wanna Please Me)" is a song by British singer Samantha Fox, released as the second single from her debut album, Touch Me (1986).
-The hard rock song was her second consecutive number one in Sweden, supplanting "Touch Me (I Want Your Body)".
+The song was her second consecutive number one in Finland and Sweden, supplanting "Touch Me (I Want Your Body)".
 It was also a top ten hit in the UK, Switzerland, and Germany.
-The lyrics taunt the listener with lines such as "Are you strong enough?" and "I could get you underneath my thumb."
+The lyrics taunt the listener with lines such as "Are you strong enough?" and "I could get you underneath my thumb".
 Fox performed the song on a 1986 episode of Top of the Pops, and to this day remains a recurring feature of her live repertoire.

+The song has been called one of Fox's "prime examples of classic 1980s pop" along with the single "Touch Me (I Want Your Body)".

 Music video

 The accompanying music video for "Do Ya Do Ya (Wanna Please Me)" begins with Samantha Fox emerging from a limousine in a ruffled shirt and studded black leather jacket.
 Her valet looking on, Fox performs the number with her band while pulling several pranks on them.
-The clip featured members of Hanoi Rocks; Nasty Suicide, Timo "Timppa" Kaltio, Terry Chimes and Dave Tregunna as Fox's band.
+The clip featured members of The Cherry Bombz; Nasty Suicide, Timo "Timppa" Kaltio, Terry Chimes and Dave Tregunna as Fox's band.